Heat eager for competitive clash with rival Celtics

 “To win on the road down a bunch of guys, it’s hard to do,” Brown said.

-Miami will counter Tatum and Brown with its big three — Jimmy Butler, Tyler Herro and Adebayo.
+Miami will counter Tatum with its big three — Jimmy Butler, Tyler Herro and Adebayo.

 Butler leads Miami in scoring (21.6 points per game) and steals (2.1) while ranking second in rebounds (6.1) and assists (5.0).
 However, he is averaging just 15.0 points while facing consistent double teams over the past two games.